- 4.01 Application for Apprentice's Certificate

 4.03 Formal Training Program and Educational Equivalents

-(a) During the period of apprenticeship, the apprentice shall complete the International Hearing Society Home Study Course and shall submit proof of passing the home study course prior to taking the licensure exam.
+(a) During the period of apprenticeship, the apprentice shall complete the course entitled, Distance Learning for Professionals in Hearing Health Sciences, also referred to as the International Hearing Society Home Study Course, and shall submit proof of passing the home study course prior to taking the licensure exam.

 (b) If the apprentice passes the home study course final examination but fails the Massachusetts licensure exam, he or she will not have to repeat the home study course prior to the next available Massachusetts licensure examination.